hazy-kun/tgcrypto/README.md

 # TgCrypto

-> Fast and Portable Cryptography Extension Library for Pyrogram
+> Cryptography Extension Library for Pyrogram

 **TgCrypto** is a Cryptography Library written in C as a Python extension.
 It is designed to be portable, fast, easy to install and use.
 TgCrypto is intended for [Pyrogram](https://github.com/pyrogram/pyrogram) and implements the